 Portugal is a semi-presidential republic, and the citizens participate in choosing their leaders.
-Portugal has four sovereign bodies which are the President of the republic who is the Chief of State, The Assembly of the Republic, the courts and the Government.
-The government is a sovereign body that majorly deals with conducting the general politics and public administration.
+Portugal has four sovereign bodies which are the President of the Republic who is the Chief of State, The Assembly of the Republic, the courts and the Government.
+The government is a sovereign body that majorly deals with conducting general politics and public administration.
 The term government in the Portuguese context refers to the collective ministry.
 The ministry consists of the team of ministers and the prime minister.
 The prime minister is the head of the government.

 The Composition Of The Government Of Portugal

 The government consists of the prime minister, the ministers, and the junior ministers or the state secretaries.
 The prime minister is the head of the Government.
 The ministers lead a ministry and the secretaries of state assigned to the same department.

 Formation of the government takes place after the assembly of the republic is elected or when the previous administration resigns.
 All the parties in the Assembly of the Republic give their views to the president.
 The president appoints the prime minister who in turn appoints other officials to form the government.
 The president then swears in the Prime Minister and the Government officials.
 The Government then draws its program and submits it to the Assembly of the Republic.
 The program outlines the federal guidelines and the measures intended for adoption during their term of service.

 The Government performs the legislative, administrative and political functions.
 It has the power to negotiate with international organizations, to propose bills and submit to the assembly of the republic, to implement the annual State Budget and to make administrative policies.
 The government program guides all the actions of the government.